4 Ways to Make Sure Your Dog Doesn’t Get Spooked This Halloween

 The reality is, most dogs probably don’t want to wear a Halloween costume.
 But if you do choose to dress up your dog, there are some safety measures to keep in mind.
 First of all, ensure that the costume fits well and isn’t going to slip and tangle up your pet or become a choking hazard if chewed.
 “Make sure costumes are the appropriate size and fit for your pet.
 A costume that is too tight will be constricting and uncomfortable, and a costume that is too loose may rub and cause skin irritation.
 In either case, your pet may have difficulty moving around and will not enjoy their experience,” Dr. Kaplan says.

-And don’t force a dog who doesn’t want to wear a costume into one — no photo op is worth your pet’s happiness.
+And never force a dog who doesn’t want to wear a costume into one — no photo op is worth your pet’s happiness.
 If you want them to show some Halloween spirit, animal behaviorist and trainer Dr. Karen London recommends adding a small adornment around their neck, such as a bowtie, since most dogs are already used to collars.

 Sit out trick-or-treating

-There are a lot of extra people on the streets at Halloween, and that, combined with strange costumes, can spook pets and cause them to bolt.
+There are a lot of extra people on the streets at Halloween, and that, combined with strange costumes, can freak out pets and cause them to bolt.
 “It is not advised to take your dog trick-or-treating, due to crowds, children, unfamiliar people dressed in unfamiliar outerwear (costumes, masks, and carrying props),” Dr. Kaplan says.

 “Dogs who are normally fine in crowds may be scared or spooked, and may act aggressively or out of character.
 If you do take your pet trick-or-treating, be sure to dress your pet in brightly colored and reflective clothing so they are easy to see at night, and keep them on leash at all times.”
 Dr. Houpt adds: “Only take your dog out if they have never had a problem with strangers and is restrained on an 8-foot leash, not a retractable or ‘flexi’ leash.
 Dogs are most likely to react to ghost costumes because the outline of the human is missing.”